eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Knowledge of Linux operating systems
 	- Understanding networking in general and the major internet protocols
 	- Knowledge of network security concepts and practices
 + skill set:
+	- As a Data Analytics Engineer, you will be responsible for designing, building, and maintaining our data analytics infrastructure.
+You will work with stakeholders throughout the firm to understand their data needs and requirements, and help them implement data-driven solutions to a wide variety of problems.
+This role is a great opportunity to work closely with the many teams throughout the company, including Product, Business, Finance, and Engineering.
+	- Develop, manage, and maintain our data analytics infrastructure
+	- Design and maintain ETL processes to ensure data quality and integrity
+	- Combine data across multiple disparate sources
+	- Build and maintain dashboards and reports to help stakeholders understand and utilize data
+	- Move us towards a robust data platform with self-service capabilities for the entire team
+	- A proven track record of developing and maintaining infrastructure for data analytics
+	- Extensive experience with SQL
+	- Appreciation for simplicity and pragmatism
+	- A “roll up your sleeves” mentality and comfort with ambiguity
+	- Passionate about making programming accessible to all
+	- Experience designing and maintaining data warehouses
+	- Experience with data orchestration tools (Airflow, Luigi, Dagster, etc.)
+	- Experience with ETL tools and version control (DBT, Fivetran, etc.)
+	- Experience working with consumer data at scale
+	- Experience building a developer tool (it can be personal dev)
+	- Proficiency in Python
++ skill set:
 	- BLAH.
 + skill set: